jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     >>> print(str(syntax_tree.pick('enumeration')).strip())
     water beer juice

-The lookback operators are ``<-&`` for the positive lookback and ``<-!`` for the negative lookback, each of which must be followed by a regular expression or a string.
-Of course, this example is rather wanton and the grammar can easily be rewritten without the lookback-operators.
+The look-back operators are ``<-&`` for the positive look-back and ``<-!`` for the negative look-back, each of which must be followed by a regular expression or a string.
+Of course, this example is rather wanton and the grammar can easily be rewritten without the look-back-operators.

 Error-Catching